Our History

 The Brain Tumour Charity 2013-2020: United and growing together

-In 2015 we launched Defeating Brain Tumours: 2015-2020.
-This strategy aimed to double the survival and halve the harm done by brain tumours.
-We also had our HeadSmart campaign, started by the Samantha Dickson Trust, included in the five year cancer strategy for England.
-Along with this, we published Losing Myself: The Reality of Life with a Brain Tumour, the largest and deepest study to date into day-to-day life with a brain tumour.
-And, our founders, Neil and Angela Dickson, were awarded the MBE.
+Along with this, we published Losing Myself: The Reality of Life with a Brain Tumour, the largest and most in-depth study to date into day-to-day life with a brain tumour.
+And, our founders, Neil and Angela Dickson, were awarded MBEs.

 In 2021 we launched our new strategy, Accelerating a Cure: 2022-2027.
 This focused on creating new knowledge, accelerating new treatments, and enhancing quality of life.
-And, we were off to a good start.
+And, we were off to a good start!